Visual Engagement: A Power Tool for Contact Centers

-Visual engagement and support are maturing as a technology, and are swiftly becoming key differentiators in many customer service organizations.
-With clear ROI demonstrated almost immediately upon implementation, C-level decision-makers and call center management have turned to visual engagement as an important stepping stone on their journey towards providing a digital customer-centric experience.
+Visual engagement is maturing as a technology, and is swiftly becoming a key differentiator for many customer service organizations.
+With clear ROI demonstrated almost immediately upon implementation, C-level and contact center management have turned to visual engagement as an important stepping stone on their journey towards providing a digital customer-centric experience.

-The Rise of Visual
+The Rise of Visual Communication

 Maturity of Visual Engagement

 The popularity and success of visual technology has been driven by the ubiquity of next-generation platforms, networks and devices, all working hand-in-hand to support highly reliable video feeds.
 These technological advances have paved the way for the commercial and scalable deployment of visual engagement platforms.